/usr/bin/katello-backup backup_directory

 - /var/lib/pgsql/

-- The backups is compressed without timestamp
+- The backups are compressed without a timestamp

 - Timestamp for each backup generated

-- Option to backup only the DBs
+- Option to back up only the DBs

-- Option to backup only the Pulp Data
+- Option to back up only the Pulp Data

-- Adapted to backup also the Capsules
+- Adapted to also back up the Capsules

 - Backup directory is generated with the timestamp